vaibhavsagar/resume/resume.md

 - Developing and supporting our custom cloud platform \hfill _Nix/NixOS_
 - Practicing reproducible, immutable, and functional infrastructure
-- Deploying with minimal fanfare and no downtime
+- Engineering for high availability and zero downtime

 ### Participant at Recurse Center \hfill August--November 2016 ###